I finished Rule of Rose last night, and I have some very mixed reactions. (One plot spoiler to follow)

 Ultimately, RoR is a story about a girl and her faithful dog Brown.
 Jennifer loses her family and is sent to a school/orphanage.
 All alone, she first finds a friend in Wendy.
 Not long after, Jennifer finds Brown and they too become fast friends.
 Wendy does not take this well.

 Despite all of the negativity above, I enjoyed RoR very much.
-Then again, I always like games the break away from the traditional definition of what a video game should be.
-RoR, much like Siren or Kuon is more about the small world it creates than trying to be the biggest and flashiest new thing.
-It's a clunky independent movie compaired to something like Resident Evil's blockbuster (I'm talking about the games, not the actual movies...)
+Then again, I always like games that break away from the traditional definition of what a video game "should" be.
+RoR, much like Siren or Kuon, is more about the small world it creates than trying to be the biggest and flashiest new thing.
+It's a clunky independent movie compared to something like a Resident Evil blockbuster (I'm talking about the games, not the actual movies...)
 They have their flaws, but games like RoR always manage to find a much deeper and far less simple path to follow.

 You had me laughing with this journal entry.
 I hate the puking mermaid boss.
 GROSS.